-How Microsoft antimalware products identify malware: unwanted software and malicious software
+How Microsoft antimalware products identify malware and unwanted software

 Malware is the overarching category name for programs that are either classified as unwanted software or malicious